43. Francis Mettler

 Cemetery, Colerain Twp, Ross County, Section 2, Grave.
 93. According

-to that source, there is a veterans marker on his grave.
+to that source, there is a veterans' marker on his grave.
 On visits to

-the grave site by Susan Leach Snyder (2) in 2006, there was no veterans
+the grave site by Susan Leach Snyder (#2) in 2006, there was no veterans'

 marker.
-(GPS: 39° 28.024' N, 82° 44.617' W)
+(GPS: 39° 28.024' N, 82° 44.617' W).
+His tombstone is shown at the bottom of this page.

-Miscellaneous: Although Francis' parents are unknown,
+Miscellaneous: Although Francis' mother is unknown, he was a junior).

-at some point, the Mettler family originated in Germany.
+At some point, the Mettler family originated in Germany.

-There is a Francis Mettler
+Francis Mettler

-born in 179? and served in the War of 1812.
+born in 1790 in New Jersey and he served in the War of 1812.
+The listing is in Volume 117 of AGBI, page 140.
 [Source: Records of

 the Officers and Men of NJ in Wars 1791-1815.
 Trenton, NJ.
 1909.